Polycystic ovary syndrome (PCOS) is the most common endocrine disorder affecting young women

 🚨 High Androgens + Irregular Cycles?
 Likely PCOS

-🚨 Normal Androgens but Irregular Cycles?
+🚨 Normal Testosterone and DHEA-S but Irregular Cycles?
 May indicate thyroid or hypothalamic dysfunction

-🚨 High Insulin + Weight Gain?
+🚨 Elevated Insulin + Weight Gain?
 Insulin-resistant PCOS, often responds to lifestyle changes & medications like metformin or GLP-1s

 Next Steps After PCOS Testing